sail-sg/ptp/DATASET.md

 Step1: First download train/val/test annotation files include URL from [google-research-datasets](https://github.com/rom1504/img2dataset/blob/main/dataset_examples/cc3m.md).

 Step2: We provided our script for downloading and split CC3M into subsplit in [cc3m_download.py](https://huggingface.co/sail/PTP/blob/main/download_cc3m.py).
-**It's better to use our cript as the filename maybe different with different pretrained method.**
+**It's better to use our cript for downloading as the filename maybe different with different preprocess.**

 Notice we only download 2.8M data as some URLs has invalid.